The Cheshire Cat: That depends a good deal on where you want to get to.

 The Cheshire Cat: Oh, you’re sure to do that, if only you walk long enough.

 Lewis Carroll, Alice in wonderland

-This short exerpt from one of America’s most famous stories can serve as an excellent teaching tool for our BI and analytics implementations.
+This short excerpt from one of the world’s most famous stories can serve as an excellent teaching tool for our BI and analytics implementations.

 If you don’t know where you want to go, it doesn’t matter what way you go.
 Many BI implementations are just like that, the major players don’t know where they want to go.
 If I were to ask many BI team leaders and directors where they wanted to go, there is a chance that I would get some very interesting answers.
 If I were to walk into your BI shop and ask your ETL developer, what’s the purpose of your BI implementation, what would she say?
 What are the odds that she would lay out a well thought out plan of where BI is going in the company and the importance of the team and her role in it?

 Your BI must have purpose.
 What is the vision statement for your BI and analytics implementations?
 The projects associated with it must have purpose.
 It’s likely you are saying to yourself one if three things:

 - Oh crap, he got me on this one

 - This stuff is for the birds, we just need to get work done.